maitridas/maitridas/README.md

 Hi there 👋

-I am a fourth year undergraduate student at Indian Institute of Technology Kharagpur
+I am a fourth year undergraduate student at Indian Institute of Technology Kharagpur.

-Domains of Interest -> Computer Vision, NLP, Deep Unsupervised Learning.

 <!---
 maitridas/maitridas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.